Why reducing the cosmic sound horizon alone can not fully resolve the Hubble tension: The acoustic scale measurements from the CMB and BAO

 and a completely analogous equation for BAO.
-It is important to realize that the derivative is very different for CMB and BAO due to the vast difference in redshifts at which the standard ruler is observed, $z_{\star}\approx 1100$ for CMB {\it vs} $z_{obs} \sim 1$ for BAO, resulting in different values of the integral in Eq. (\ref{eq:drdh}).
-This results in different slopes of the respective $r_{\rm d}(h)$ lines, as illustrated in Fig.~\ref{fig:bao-cmb}.
-The latter shows the $r_{\rm d}(h)$ lines from two different BAO observations, one at redshift $z = 0.5$ and another at $z=1.5$, at $\om$ fixed to the Planck best fit $\Lambda$CDM value of $0.143$, and the analogous lines defined by the CMB acoustic scale plotted for three values of $\om$: $0.143$, $0.155$ and $0.167$.
-The lines are derived from the central observational values and do not account for the uncertainties in $\theta^{\rm BAO}$ and $\theta_\star$ (although the uncertainty in $\theta_\star$ is so tiny that it would be difficult to see by eye on this plot).
-As anticipated, the slope of the $\rd(h)$ lines becomes steeper with increased redshift.
+It is important to realize that the derivative is very different for CMB and BAO due to the vast difference in redshifts at which the standard ruler is observed, $z_{\star}\approx 1100$ for CMB {\it vs} $z_{\rm obs} \sim 1$ for BAO, resulting in different values of the integral in Eq. (\ref{eq:drdh}).
+This results in different slopes of the respective $r_{\rm d}(h)$ lines.
+Note that the slopes of the $\rd(h)$ lines differ for the transverse, parallel and volume averaged BAO measured at the same redshift.
+While important for constraining cosmological parameters \cite{Addison:2017fdm}, these differences are small compared to that caused by the big difference between the BAO and CMB redshifts.